 Published January 30, 2013

-Hullabaloo in Timbuktu: A Primer on Mali
+Timbuktu: A Primer on Mali

 The U.S. presidential debate on foreign policy in October 2012 and more recent articles in The New York Times, The Washington Post, Al-Jazeera, and elsewhere, make it clear that events in Mali are important—but why?
 The conflict in Mali is difficult to understand due to the numerous players involved and the country’s complex history.
 Pulitzer Center grantee Peter Chilson offers a comprehensive analysis of the conflict in Mali in his project, "We Never Knew Exactly Where: Dispatches from the Borderlands of West Africa".
 To better understand the basics, here is a brief primer on Mali.